 - Use of steroids after cataract surgery may delay healing and increase the incidence of bleb formation.

 - The most common ocular adverse reactions were anterior chamber inflammation including iritis and iridocyclitis (9%); intraocular pressure increased (5%); visual acuity reduced (2%); eye pain (1%); cystoid macular edema (1%); corneal edema (1%); and conjunctival hyperemia (1%).

 - The most common non-ocular adverse reaction was headache (1%).

-Development History and FDA Approval Process for Dextenza
+Development Timeline for Dextenza

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.